rnapier/cocoaphony-blog/source/_drafts/mockery.md

 <!-- more -->

 This is the point in the conversation at which many a good and wise friend has, with great kindness, called me an idiot.
-And before I'm done, you may as well, and that's fine.
+And before I'm done, you might too.
+And that's fine.
 If your fancy DI framework is working for you, you shouldn't abandon it.
 Maybe listen to some of my philosophical points and ignore the rest.
 Or ignore it all.
 I'm warning you up front where this is headed.

 But the best thing I've done for testing in multiple code bases has been to delete nearly all the mocks and mostly remove dependency injection.
 In the process, I've also made production code better.
 I've spent the last few months removing mocks from my current project while also improving test code coverage by tens of thousands of lines.
 Tests are simpler to write and they actually test real things.
 It's possible to do a lot of testing with very little mocking.